youssefnjm/netPractice/README.md

 ### Public IP

-An IP address that is unique and reachable across the whole internet (the “face” of your network on the internet).Assigned by by ISPs (Internet Service Providers).
+An IP address that is unique and reachable across the whole internet (the "face" of your network on the internet).Assigned by by ISPs (Internet Service Providers).

 ### Private IP